-Gambling is taking part in a game or activity where you risk losing something, usually money, in order to try and win a prize.
-It is all down to chance and usually the odds are very much against you.
-The reason that people gamble initially is usually for entertainment.
-They then continue as it is exciting and to make money, although this rarely happens!
+Gambling is taking part in a game or activity where you risk losing something, usually money, to try and win a prize.
+It’s all down to chance and usually the odds are against you.
+People initially gamble for fun as it’s exciting to make money although this rarely happens!

-We all know that some adults are addicted to gambling and that children and young people living with parents or carers that are affected, are likely to suffer as well.
-However young people are also directly at risk of developing problems with gambling.
-Research tells us that 2% of young people aged between 12 and 15 develop gambling problems.
+Some adults are addicted to gambling and children and young people living with parents or carers that are affected, are likely to suffer as well.
+Young people are also directly at risk of developing problems with gambling.
+Research tells us that 2% of young people aged 12-15 develop gambling problems.
 That could be you or one of your friends.

 Types of Gambling

-Common types of gambling that young people may become involved in include slot machines, lottery, scratch cards or through playing card games (e.g. poker, backjack) with friends, visiting casinos or various forms of on-line betting.
-It can start off as harmless as just a one off, such as betting of a cup final football game or buying a charity scratch card but can get out of hand and become an obsession.
+Common examples of gambling include slot machines, lottery, scratch cards, playing card games (e.g. poker, backjack) with friends, visiting casinos or online betting.
+It can start off as harmless and not often but can quickly become an obsession.

-What are the signs that things are getting out of hand?
+Signs that things are getting out of hand:

 – a significant interest in gambling and gambling related activities, with it becoming a main leisure activity;